marcusjwhelan/nedb-shell/README.md

 }
 ```
 ### Removing documents
-db.users.Remove(query, options, callback// optional) will remove one document but if you set `multi: true` in the options this will remove all the queried documents.
+db.users.Remove(query, options, callback// optional) will remove one document but if you set `multi: true` in the options this will remove all documents matching the query.
 ```bash
 > db.users.Remove({ firstName: "John"},{ multi: true})
 > { removed: 3 }